-George Bunner MBEHome
+George Bunner MBE

-George Bunner MBE – Creator of Sportshall
+George Bunner MBE – The Sportshall Athletics Creator

 George Bunner was born in the City of Liverpool in 1932 and despite a difficult start, losing his father at an early age, George became a promising athlete as a member of Liverpool Harriers.
 He worked his way through night school and college to become a Chartered Electrical Engineer and eventually Managing Director of one of the largest electrical contractors in the North West of England.